JasurSadiev/My-Street/README.md

-# My React Project with Tailwind CSS
+# React Project with Tailwind CSS

 A simple and responsive web application built using **React.js** and **Tailwind CSS**.